-Self-storage financing is used to finance the purchase, renovation, or construction of self-storage units and commercial real estate buildings.
-The most popular self-storage loans are conventional bank loans, SBA 7(a) loans for commercial real estate, and SBA 504 loans.
-Other alternative loan options exist but typically are meant for short-term financing.
+Self-storage financing is used by small business owners to finance the purchase, renovation, construction, or expansion of self-storage units.
+Conventional bank loans, SBA 7(a) loans for commercial real estate, and SBA 504 loans are the most popular types of self-storage financing.

 Conventional Bank Loan

 When looking to renovate your existing self-storage facility, a conventional bank loan is an excellent option.
 Applying for financing through a bank with which you have a relationship is often beneficial, as they have easy access to your bank accounts to evaluate cash flow.
 This can often expedite the lending process for qualified borrowers.
 Conventional bank loans are also a good choice for refinancing an existing project.

 Whether you want to finance new construction, acquisition, expansion, or renovation of a self-storage facility, SBA 7(a) loans for commercial real estate are a great option.
 SBA 7(a) loans can have repayment terms of up to 25 years, allowing a business to fund a major project and spread the payments out over a long period of time.
 They also enable you to finance construction interest charges and up to two years of loan payments into the loan amount.

 Also, unlike conventional loans, the SBA won’t require you to have specific self-storage experience if you can prove business expertise or a proven history of owning investment property.